 A desk drop is a campaign that gets a message to your employees by dropping an unexpected gift on their desks.
 If your team is virtual, this could be a gift that you send in the mail.
-If one of your holiday party activities or games involves a kit, like a mixology kit or pumpkin carving kit, that would be a great desk drop gift.
+If one of your holiday party activities or games involves a kit, like a mixology kit or chocolate tasting kit, that would be a great desk drop gift.
 If not, you could go with a personalized invitation from the CEO, company SWAG, or a festive gift.
 Deliver these gifts to your team the day before your holiday party.

 - Schedule a Pre-Party Event

 Create excitement around your holiday party with a pre-party event!
 This could be a happy hour, team lunch, or team building activity – nothing too elaborate.
 During the pre-party event, you can create buzz around the holiday party by revealing the schedule of activities that will be taking place.

 - Have Employees Enter a Group Raffle or Competition the Day Before

 The day before the holiday party, invite all the employees to enter a raffle or competition.
 Then, tell them that the winner will be revealed at the holiday party.
 This will incentivize your colleagues to show up, itching to find out who the lucky winner is.